jjairo26/drl-p1-navigation/Report.md

 ## Results

 The following plot shows the rewards and mean rewards for each episode.
 The data is given in ``training_scores.json``.
+The trained model parameters are in ``trained_model.pth``.

 ![Training score plot](score_learning_results.png)